 All of these goals require you to first determine the audience you want to write for.
-If you’re having trouble figuring out who your content’s audience should be, then continue reading to find some valuable questions to ask and strategies to use to narrow them down.
+If you’re having trouble figuring out who your content’s audience should be, then continue reading to find some valuable questions to ask and ready to define new content strategy.

 Obviously, your marketing team has some good insights into who they will be targeting.
 But don’t forget about other team members and departments within your business, who will have some great insights into the kind of content that would be fitting for the types of people they work with.

 Your Sales Team